More banker than politician? De Guindos faces ECB litmus test

 But de Guindos’ track record in government and the financial sector suggest he has some justification in dismissing such concerns.

-He showed calm under political fire by pushing through tight budgets and unpopular labor reforms during the economic downturn that shook Spain following the global financial crisis.
+He showed calm under political fire by pushing through tight budgets and unpopular labour reforms during the economic downturn that shook Spain following the global financial crisis.

 That experience helped foster a close relationship with former German finance minister Wolfgang Schaeuble.

-Like Schaeuble’s compatriots on the ECB’s governing council, de Guindos is seen likely to favor an early normalization of ECB policy, as the debate among ratesetters shifts towards when and how fast it should unwind its ultra-loose monetary stance.
+Like Schaeuble’s compatriots on the ECB’s governing council, de Guindos is seen likely to favour an early normalisation of ECB policy, as the debate among ratesetters shifts towards when and how fast it should unwind its ultra-loose monetary stance.

 Though lacking a background in central banking, the 58-year-old can point to wide experience in the finance industry, as head of financial services in PricewaterhouseCoopers in Madrid and of Nomura Securities and Lehman Brothers in the Iberian peninsula before that.